nikoyogapranata/healthsync/README.md

 Make sure you have the following installed:
 * **Node.js**: `v18.0` or newer.
 * **pnpm**: See [pnpm.io/installation](https://pnpm.io/installation) for instructions.

+There's no need to set up Supabase, as the .env.local file will be provided in the submission.

 ### Installation